 In recent years, the Inland Empire has seen significant growth in the warehousing, logistics, and distribution industries.
 It is expected that market conditions for these industries will remain strong in the Inland Empire and that demand for more sites will also remain strong.
 As neighboring communities reach significant levels of build out, it is anticipated that Lake Elsinore will become an increasingly attractive location for these market segments.
 The City of Lake Elsinore recognizes that the construction and operations of these uses will generate negative impacts to residences and/or other sensitive land uses ("sensitive receptors") that must be mitigated in order to maintain quality of life; protect public health, safety, and welfare; and ensure orderly development.
-Sensitive receptors generally include residences, schools, parks, playgrounds, community centers, assisted living, day care centers, nursing homes, hospitals, places of religious assembly or institution, and similar uses.
+Sensitive receptors generally include existing or approved residences, schools, active parks, playgrounds, community centers, assisted living, day care centers, nursing homes, hospitals, places of religious assembly or institution (excluding those located in Industrial zoning designations), and similar uses.